bigfootproject/sahara/README.rst

 - Support for more recent Spark versions, currently we are supporting Spark 1.3.0
 - Relaxed checks to let the user create HDFS-only and Spark-only clusters: this allows the concept of storage-only clusters, relatively static, and compute-only clusters that come and go.
 - Spark clusters can be configured with a default HDFS location
-- Data locality: by using the cluster-level "HDFS storage cluster" option a compute cluster will be co-located on the same phisical hosts on which the datanodes for that storage cluster are found
+- Data locality: by using the cluster-level "HDFS storage cluster" option a compute cluster will be co-located on the same physical hosts on which the datanodes for that storage cluster are found
 - Swift data source for Spark, with fixes for Spark 1.3
 - Smaller fixes and workarounds for bugs, while waiting for a proper fix in upstream Sahara